 In healthcare, being personal matters.
-But what happens to the human touch when technology, remote surgeons, and chatbots take over?
+But what happens in eHealth?
+How do we maintain the human touch when technology, remote surgeons, and chatbots take over?

 While digital transformation is welcome, the breakneck speed at which healthcare is changing remains at odds with the attitudes of the people involved.
 Suddenly, patients are concerned their needs won’t be met as the world shoves them toward telemedicine, mobile apps, and confusing new technology.

-SaaS companies face an uphill battle to drive adoption rates and engagement.
+SaaS companies face an uphill battle to drive adoption rates and engagement in eHealth.
 It will take more than talk of industry trends or fancy features to convince people to embrace eHealth technologies—you must prioritize the human element.

 This article will discuss how five leading eHealth technologies keep the healthcare experience personal.
 As we explore 15 real-world examples, you’ll get ideas and inspiration to help your SaaS company win the hearts and minds of your market.

 The healthcare system is becoming increasingly patient-centric.
 When facing audiences with notoriously resistant attitudes and slow adoption rates, keeping the user experience in mind is vital.